Build A Rescue Kennels, Inc. / Safe Haven Rescue Kennels

 From time to time Safe Haven Rescue Kennel receives questions about its policy toward euthanasia and we would like to take the opportunity to address this concern.
 Safe Haven Rescue Kennel's policy regarding euthanasia for any dog is determined by medical need only based on the recommendation of our veterinarians.
 Reasons for euthanasia might be severe trauma with no chance of recovery, chronic disease that involves suffering, or a diminished state of the dog's health so as to prevent any quality of life.
 [Full Euthanasia Policy]

-Build A Rescue Kennel, Inc. (B.A.R.K.) began as a vision in 2007 inspired by rescuing over a dozen feral dogs from the 149 Gabbs Nevada dogs left orphaned in the desert when the owner die.
-Early 2008 Build A Rescue Kennel applied for, and was granted a 501.c3 non-profit status.
+Build A Rescue Kennel, Inc. (B.A.R.K.) began as a vision in 2007 inspired by rescuing over two dozen feral dogs from the 149 Gabbs Nevada dogs left orphaned in the desert when the owner died.
+Early 2008 Build A Rescue Kennel was granted a 501.c3 non-profit status.

 <learn more about the large Gabbs Rescue>